pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1390 Observer Pattern

+Today I finished studying the observer design pattern in my current book lecture.
+I practiced doing more own exercises and practicing more Java APIs like io and reflection.

 #### Day 1386-87-88-89 Spark and Design Patterns

 These days I am practicing writing Object-Oriented code with Java, working with Spark to do some basic activities.